-In the Mindful Quilt Along, we are looking to build a habit of sewing daily for just 15-30mins a day.
-Over the course of a year, 15 minutes a day adds up to 91 hours……imagine how much progress quilts you could make in that time?!
+In the Mindful Quilt Project, we are looking to build a habit of sewing daily for just 15-30mins a day.
+Over the course of a year, 15 minutes a day adds up to 91 hours……imagine how much progress you could make in that time (or even how many?!)!

 “Little by little, a little becomes a lot.”Tanzanian proverb